 3.1.
-2SLGBTQIA+ Students
+LGBTQ Students

 - 3.1.1.
-The Principal will not disclose a student's identity as 2SLGBTQIA+ to anyone, including the student's parents or guardians, without that student's consent, subject to legal obligations of disclosure. - 3.1.2.
+The Principal will not disclose a student's identity as an LGBTQ individual to anyone, including the student's parents or guardians, without that student's consent, subject to legal obligations of disclosure. - 3.1.2.
 The Principal will use the student's legal name and gender on the permanent record and, if the student requests, any other name they wish to be recorded on the permanent record. - 3.1.3.
 The onus is on the student or the student's parent to notify the Principal of a change of legal name or gender and provide copies of government-issued identification reflecting that change. - 3.1.4.
 The Principal will consult with the student about their preference for name and gender on school records, including communications that may be sent to the student's home and will respect their choice.

 3.2.
-2SLGBTQIA+ Employees
+LGBTQ Employees

 - 3.2.1.
-The employer will not disclose an employee's identity as 2SLGBTQIA+ without that employee's consent, subject to legal obligations of disclosure. - 3.2.2.
+The employer will not disclose an employee's identity as an LGBTQ individual without that employee's consent, subject to legal obligations of disclosure. - 3.2.2.
 The employer will use an employee's legal name on all official records.
 The onus is on the employee to notify the employer of a change of legal name or gender and provide copies of government-issued identification reflecting that change. - 3.2.3.
 The employer will use an employee's chosen name and gender unless otherwise required on official records. - 3.3.
-2SLGBTQIA+ Volunteers in Schools and School Sanctioned Events - 3.3.1.
-The District will not collect information about a volunteer's identity as 2SLGBTQIA+.
+LGBTQ Volunteers in Schools and School Sanctioned Events - 3.3.1.
+The Principal will not collect information about a volunteer's identity as an LGBTQ individual. - 3.3.2.
+The Principal will disregard information s/he inadvertently receives concerning a volunteer's identity as an LGBTQ individual.